MoarVM/MoarVM/docs/bootstrap.markdown

 ## Bootstrap Procedure
 The bootstrap is done something like this.

-* Create a type object that will become BOOTStr, the VM's core string type.
+* Create a type object that will become VMString, the VM's core string type.
   It will have no meta-object yet, and the STable will not be filled out.
 It will use the MVMString representation.
 * Populate the representations table and name to ID hash.
 This includes setting up all of the representation function tables.
-We needed the BOOTStr first, as representation function tables contain the representation name in string form.
+We needed the VMString first, as representation function tables contain the representation name in string form.
 * Create a type object BOOTArray, the VM's core array type.
 It will have the MVMObjectArray representation.
 Again, there's no meta-object just yet.